Kalmat/Coward-Web-Browser/README.md

 - Create a fork of the [repository](https://github.com/Kalmat/Coward), or
 - [Download the repository](https://github.com/Kalmat/Coward/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

-Be sure you install all dependencies described on "requirements.txt" by using pip
+Be sure you install all dependencies described on "requirements.txt" by using pip:

+    python -m pip install -r requirements.txt

 ### Run or Test this